Distributed Load Testing on AWS Lambda

 - An S3 bucket to store an AWS Lambda deployment package generated from your test script

 - An AWS Lambda function.
-This function is deleted once the test run completes.
+This function is reused by tests using the same Artillery version.

 - An SQS queue for communication between Lambda workers executing your test and the Artillery CLI.
 This queue is deleted once the test run completes.